Jarrah solid flooring -

 |

 The species: Jarrah (Eucalyptus marginata) grows in only a small area of south western Australia, so it is a highly prized wood resource unique to Australia.
-Due to its scarcity and limited supply from Australia, Australian Jarrah is now a RARE WOOD.
+Due to its scarcity resulting from cessation of logging, Australian Jarrah is now a RARE WOOD.

 |